Maelstrom8/Malignance/README.md

 ### Contact

-While my DMs are generally open, I'm **not**.
+While my DMs are generally open, I'm **not** always open.
 Please do not DM me for support or anything that is not already covered in the [FAQ](https://github.com/Oghma-Infinium/Ascalon/blob/main/Documentation/FAQ.md) or the [Changelog](https://github.com/Oghma-Infinium/Ascalon/blob/main/CHANGELOG.md).
-Support for the list is done in the [Waking Dreams](https://discord.gg/WakingDreams) discord.
+Support for the list is done in the [Waking Dreams](https://discord.gg/WakingDreams) discord.. assuming you have the Ascalon role.

 ### Big Thanks